ngi-nix/summer-of-nix/README.md

 ## Strategies

 - as much mob programming as possible
+- organize a public lecture series with a selected theme and invities.
 - provide an environment that is welcoming and  contributors of all levels could feel welcome, safe and comfortable.
 - provide support to the participants in the areas of software development, collaboration and Nix